jueves, 19 de diciembre de 2019

 Metaphorically speaking...

 If I can manage my three energy centres I can manage everything else.
 If I cannot, then everything is hard and has to be forced.
-If I do not know that the engine can take a car from one place to another, I push it, and this is how most of us do things: we push our machine about like a person pushing a motorcar, and then it can easily happen that the steering wheel is out of reach.
+If I do not know that the engine can take a car from one place to another, I have to push it, and this is how most of us do things: we push our body machine about, like a person pushing a motorcar, and then it can easily happen that the steering wheel is out of reach.

 viernes, 29 de marzo de 2019